aiwolfdial/RandomTalkAgent/README.md

 * A day consists of a couple turns, where all of agents can make a talk for each turn, receiving talks of previous turns.
 * (New from 2020) An agent is required to talk for each turn in the day, but the order within a talk is random.
 An agent could be asked to make a talk just after the previous talk, or after 8 talks (2 talks of 4 other agents) of other agents.
 * An agent should make a talk within a specified periods (planned to be within several minutes in AIWoldDial2023) after a talk request is sent.
 * During days, Agents can communicate anything in natural language.
-A talk should consists of normal letters and punctuations only.
+A talk should end with a single newline, should consists of normal letters and punctuations only, i.e. alphabets, numbers, commas, periods, questions and exclamations, without newlines.
 An agent returns "Skip" when nothing to talk, returns "Over" if nothing to talk anymore in that day.
 * Use Agent[0x] (e.g. Agent[05], x is 1-5)  to mention other agents．
 * An anchor e.g. ">>Agent[0x]" could be inserted at the beginning of a talk to refer to another agent, to whom your agent with to talk with.
 That agent is assumed to respond something to your agent by using an anchor.